-• Stay alert, watch what you are doing, and use common sense when operating the tool.
+- Stay alert, watch what you are doing, and use common sense when operating the tool.
 Do not use the tool while you are tired or under the influence of drugs, alcohol, or medication.
-A moment of

-- inattention while operating the tool may result in serious personal injury. - Dress properly.
+A moment of inattention while operating the tool may result in serious personal injury. - Dress properly.
 Do not wear loose clothing, dangling objects, or jewelry.
 Keep your hair, clothing and gloves away from moving parts.
 Loose clothes, jewelry, or long hair can be caught in moving parts.
 Air vents on the tool often cover moving parts and should be avoided. - Wear the proper personal protective equipment when necessary.
-Use ANSI Z87.1 compliant safety goggles (not safety glasses) with side shields, or when needed, a face shield.
+Use an ANSI Z87.1 compliant welding helmet.
 Use a dust mask in dusty work conditions.
 Also use non-skid safety shoes, hardhat, gloves, dust collection systems, and hearing protection when appropriate.
 This applies to all persons in the work area. - Do not overreach.
-Keep proper footing and balance at all times.
+Always keep proper footing and balance .

-WELDER USE AND CARE
+PRODUCT USE AND CARE

-- Do not force the welder.
+- Do not force the product.
 Products are safer and do a better job when used in the manner for which they are designed.
-Plan your work, and use the correct product for the job. - Check for damaged parts before each use.
+Plan your work and use the correct product for the job. - Check for damaged parts before each use.
 Carefully check that the product will operate properly and perform its intended function.
 Replace damaged or worn parts immediately.
 Never operate the product with a damaged part. - Store the product when it is not in use.
 Store it in a dry, secure place out of the reach of children.
 Inspect the tool for good working condition prior to storage and before re-use. - Use only accessories that are recommended by the manufacturer for use with your product.
 Accessories that may be suitable for one product may create a risk of injury when used with another tool.
 Never use an accessory that has a lower operating speed or operating pressure than the tool itself. - Keep guards in place and in working order.
 Never operate the product without the guards in place.